shhrishSomawat/Connected-Data-Store/README.md

-## Connected Data Store
+# Connected Data Store : Create a Connected Data Store : Create and implement a data structure similar to a blockchain based on the below requirements.

-# Stage 1: Create a Connected Data Store : Create and implement a data structure similar to a blockchain based on the below requirements.
+## Stage 1: Create a Connected Data Store

 ## Requirements: